-For some time, mobile health apps are increasingly being relied upon for crucial purposes like patient-to-doctor communication.
+For some time, mobile health apps have been increasingly being relied upon for crucial purposes like patient-to-doctor communication.
 Thanks to these health apps, managing healthcare data, monitoring patients, managing electronic medical records, and scheduling patient appointments have become easier than ever before.
-The mobility in the healthcare sector has made the most significant contribution with a long-ranging impact on the whole sector.
+Mobility in the healthcare sector has made the most significant contribution with a long-ranging impact on the whole sector.

 If you look back at the overwhelming increase in the development of numerous mHealth apps and fitness apps, you can figure out that the whole of digital healthcare is now experiencing exponential growth thanks to these healthcare apps.
 According to the latest report from IQVIA, there are more than 318,000 health apps.
 The same report also revealed that every day the mHealth app market gets 200 new apps.
 These figures alone show the digital revolution is in the making for the entire healthcare industry.